chenglou/react-treeview/README.md

 }, 3000);
 ```

 Now wasn't that easy?
-Here's how you can style the tree:
+Here's how you can style the tree (also check out [index.css](https://github.com/chenglou/react-treeview/blob/master/index.css), it's so short it didn't warrant a minified version):

 ```
+whole tree is a ul.treeview

-div.treenode-arrow -> ▾ Apple                    whole node is
+div.treenode-arrow ->   ▾ Apple              <- div.treenode-item
-                           FileMaker             a ul.treenode
+                            FileMaker                        whole node is
-                           Braeburn Capital
+                            Braeburn Capital                 a li.treenode
 ```

 That's it.
 Since you can attach any component as child, the styling is flexible and entirely up to you.